Last Updated on 26 September, 2025

 Sleep apnea is a serious health concern for veterans, often causing disrupted sleep and long-term complications.
-Securing VA disability benefits for sleep apnea can be challenging due to the stringent requirements set by the Department of Veterans Affairs (VA).
+Obtaining VA disability benefits for sleep apnea can be challenging due to the stringent requirements set by the Department of Veterans Affairs (VA).
 For veterans seeking VA disability benefits for sleep apnea, a nexus letter can be the decisive factor in proving the connection between their condition and military service.

 This informative blog aims to demystify the process of obtaining a nexus letter for sleep apnea and securing VA benefits.
+Additionally, it also provides a sample template to help veterans get started.

 Typical symptoms of sleep apnea include loud snoring, choking or gasping for air while sleeping, morning headaches, excessive daytime fatigue, and difficulty concentrating.
 If not treated, sleep apnea can result in severe health issues, such as hypertension, heart disease, stroke, type 2 diabetes, and depression.